Great Queen Street: Residents and businesses

 From 1882 to 1959, the Novelty Theatre (later renamed the Great Queen Street Theatre and the Kingsway Theatre) was at 8 Great Queen Street.
 It staged the English première of Ibsen’s A Doll’s House in June 1889.

+The artist's supplies shop L. Cornelissen & Son was located at 22 Great Queen Street from 1861 to 1987.

 At 31 Great Queen Street lived James Basire, a member of the Society of Antiquaries who took on William Blake as an apprentice in 1772 for seven years.

 The novelist R H Barham (aka Thomas Ingoldsby) lived at No 51 between 1821 and 1824 after gaining a minor canonry at London's St. Paul's Cathedral, where he served as a cardinal.

 Playwright, writer and politician Richard Brinsley Sheridan lived at No 55/56 between 1770 and 1790.

 James Boswell, lawyer, diarist and author, lived at 56-58 from 1786 until 1788.

 Actress, songster and star comedienne of British playhouse entertainment Kitty Clive lived at No 59 between 1743 and 1747.

 Artist John Opie lived at No 63 between 1783 and 1791 and painted The Schoolmistress there in 1784.

 At No 67 there was a chapel from circa 1709, taken over by the Methodists in 1789 and expanded.
 This venue became West London Mission in 1906 and was renamed Kingsway Hall in 1907.
 But then the building was condemned due to the development of Kingsway.
 A new Kingsway Hall was built in 1912.

 Shanks and Co. ran their well-known coachbuilding business at 70–71 Great Queen Street from the 1850s, becoming F & R Shanks in 1860.
 The business moved out of Great Queen Street around 1905.
 The Shanks coachworks was located in 'New Yard'; this land was sold to the Freemasons around 1920 to build the Freemasons' Hall.

 The orchestral music hire business Goodwin & Tabb was at 71 Great Queen Street from 1826 until 1906, when they moved to 34 Percy Street.

 At 72 is the Kingsway Hall Hotel, built on the site of Kingsway Hall and redeveloped into a four-star hotel in 1999.

 Between 1837 and 1840, the painter Richard Dadd lived in Great Queen Street while studying at the Royal Academy.

 Opposite Freemason's Hall was one of the "feature sites" for the Camden bench when it was first introduced.

 In October 2025, the Savage Club opened its clubhouse at 27 Great Queen Street, 168 years to the day after the club's inaugural gathering on 12 October 1857 just off Drury Lane.